zun-liang/zun-liang/README.md

 - ⚡ Fun fact: ...
 -->

-<h1 align="center">Hey, I am Zun Liang</h1>
+# Hey, I am Zun Liang

-<h2 align="center">I am a self-taught Front End Developer 👩🏻‍💻</h2>
+## I am a self-taught Front End Developer 👩🏻‍💻

-<p align="center">I am enthusiastic about numbers and text, finding joy in the meticulous process of coding.
+<p>I am enthusiastic about numbers and text, finding joy in the meticulous process of coding.
 I thrive on the challenges of debugging and problem-solving.
 To know more about my work and the person behind it, check out my <a target="_blank" href="https://zunldev.com">website</a> ✨.</p>

 ## I’m currently learning ₊˚. ✩｡📚⋆｡°✩
 - Advanced React